-- ME 140 Instrumentation and Measurement (3) Fundamentals of measurement systems analyzing experimental data from mechanical and electrical instruments.
+- EN 140 Instrumentation and Measurement (3) Prerequisite: PHY 142.
+Corequisite: EN 120.
+Fundamentals of measurement systems analyzing experimental data from mechanical and electrical instruments.
 Statistical data treatment.
 Experimental problem solving.
-Student presentations and demonstration. - ME 150 Manufacturing Processes (3) Prerequisite: ME 050.
+Student presentations and demonstration. - EN / PHY 142 Circuits and Electronics (4) Prerequisites: PHY 023 and MA 010.
+Corequisite: EN 143.
+A basic introduction to circuits and electronics including electrical quantities, circuit principles, signal processing circuits, semiconductor diodes, transistors and integrated circuits.
+Digital electronics including logic elements and microprocessors.
+Analog electronics including operational amplifiers and design of large and small signal amplifiers. - EN / PHY 143 Electronics Laboratory (1) Corequisite: EN 142.
+This weekly three-hour laboratory provides an introduction to practical electronic devices, experience in using some basic measurement techniques, and a feel for the capabilities and limitations of some common electronic instruments.
+The laboratory experiments are designed to supplement and complement the class (EN 142) discussions. - EN 150 Manufacturing Processes (3) Prerequisite: EN 050.
 This course provides an introduction to manufacturing processes through 3 modules.
 Module 1: topics of machining, casting, welding, injection molding, rapid prototyping, powder metal, economics, quality assurance, and CAD/CAM systems.
 Specific topics of machining include mechanics of cutting, force and power, temperature, tool life, and surface finish.
 Module 2: Hands on activities will be performed in the machine shop to demonstrate safe and effective use of basic equipment.
 This includes drill press, band saw, mill, lathe, welding, rapid prototyping, and assembly.
-Module 3: Students apply knowledge about machining to engage in a custom design-build project. - ME 160 Machine Design (3) Prerequisite: ME 040.
+Module 3: Students apply knowledge about machining to engage in a custom design-build project. - EN 160 Machine Design (3) Prerequisite: EN 040.
 Mechanical design concepts including failure prevention under dead and live loads.
 Engineering methods and material analysis will be applied to design and manufacturing processes.
 Analysis will look at the individual machine elements as well as the structures as a whole.
-There will also be a design project. - ME 171 Numerical Methods in Engineering (3) Prerequisite: Junior standing.
+There will also be a design project. - EN 171 Numerical Methods in Engineering (3) Prerequisite: Junior standing.
 This course gives students a practical and strong basic understanding of numerical methods for solving engineering problems.
 Students will be exposed to an introduction to numerical methods applied to engineering in a context of collaborative work and critical thinking.
 Topics include physical and mathematical modeling, discretization methods for ordinary and partial differential equations, and methods for solving linear problems.
 The course aims to combine numerical modeling knowledge with creativity to solve engineering problems related to kinematics, dynamics, fluid flow, vibration, and heat transfer, using active learning strategies and code implementation.
-The use of numerical modeling to reduce experimentation and the resources for experimentation will be addressed as a sustainability issue as well as the how ability to rely on structured analysis plays in a world ordered by the creator. - ME 180, 181 Senior Design Capstone I, II (3, 3) Prerequisites: Senior standing and ME 180 for ME 181.
+The use of numerical modeling to reduce experimentation and the resources for experimentation will be addressed as a sustainability issue as well as the how ability to rely on structured analysis plays in a world ordered by the creator. - EN 180, 181 Senior Design Capstone I, II (3, 3) Prerequisites: Senior standing and EN 180 for EN 181.
 Students apply the principles of mechanical engineering by participating in an engineering project, in collaboration with partner companies or client organizations.
-Students learn and practice a design process and methods focused on innovation.
+Students learn and practice a design process and methods

+- focused on innovation.
 Student teams will demonstrate effective project management, including the documentation of design activities and regular progress reports.
-Students will produce and test a functional prototype of their design. - ME 190 Internship (2) Prerequisites: consent of instructor and Junior standing.
-Supervised internship under practicing engineers. - ME 196 Seminar I: Faith, Technology, and Christian Responsibility (1) Prerequisite: Senior standing.
+Students will produce and test a functional prototype of their design. - EN 190 Internship (2) Prerequisites: consent of instructor and Junior standing.
+Supervised internship under practicing engineers. - EN 196 Seminar I: Faith, Technology, and Christian Responsibility (1) Prerequisite: Senior standing.
 Examination of principles of leadership and service in the engineering profession.
 Discussion of responsible stewardship and Christian vocation.
 Capstone integrative paper required.